JingyiBian612/Geant4DNA_v11.3.0_temppH/examples/extended/medical/dna/chem6/TemppH_dependency_modification.md

 # Geant4DNA_v11.3.0_temppH

 This project is a modified version of Geant4-DNA v11.3.0 adapted to simulate water radiolysis under different temperature and pH conditions.

 ## Acknowledgement

 This repository is a modification of the original open-source project [Geant4DNA](http://geant4-dna.org)

-The base code and structure are developed by the Geant4DNA collaboration and licensed under [original license name](http://cern.ch/geant4/license ).
+The base code and structure are developed by the Geant4DNA collaboration and licensed under [Geant4 Software License](http://cern.ch/geant4/license ).

 ## Features

-- Updated G4EmDNAChemistry_option3 with the addition of temperature- and pH- dependency
+- Updated chemistry constructor with the addition of temperature- and pH- dependency
--

 - Temperature and pH values can be set in chem6.cc